pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

         return UpdateResult(outs={**newInputs})
 ```

-And lastly, is the main Schema resource that we instantiate in our infrastructure code.
-We make all the inputs to our provider availible as outputs, so that they can be accessed and exported.
+And lastly, we add the main Schema resource that we instantiate in our infrastructure code.
+We make all the inputs to our provider available as outputs, so that they can be accessed and exported.

 ```python
 class Schema(Resource):